us-ferferga/status-infraestructure-test/README.md

 - Docker-compose: You can find the installation guide for your operating system [here](https://docs.docker.com/compose/install/).

 > [!CAUTION]
 > This installation includes a `.env.deploy` file that must be partially filled in by the user.
+In order to use the application correctly, you must enter this .env:
+>
+> - OpenAI API Key
+> - OpenAI OrgID
+> - Github Client Secret

 ### Installation Guide for Windows